-- 1. Apply effective strategies for reading simple Chinese texts - 2.
-Compose short essays in Chinese on a given topic - 3.
-Carry out everyday conversations in Chinese - 4.
-Demonstrate intermediate-level knowledge and appreciation of Chinese linguistic behaviour, society and culture
+- 1. Apply effective strategies for reading Chinese texts from various sources and on a variety of topics - 2.
+Compose short essays in Chinese on a given topic with confidence - 3.
+Initiatiate everyday conversations and engage in discussions in Chinese - 4.
+Demonstrate critical appreciation and nuanced knowledge of Chinese linguistic behaviour, society and culture

-Teaching Strategies & Rationale
+Teaching Strategies

 The course comprises two components of face-to-face teaching and learning per week: (1) The lectures provide an introduction to grammar, key language and cultural issues in each lesson, with practices to consolidate new knowledge in language acquisition; (2) The tutorials focus on workbook exercises, with opportunities for students to practice oral Chinese and address issues in reading and writing.
 You should preview the new words before each lecture and do the exercises in the workbook before each tutorial.
 You are expected to allocate additional time for self-study and partner language practice, which will be checked weekly in lectures and tutorials.
-Engagement with the course content will be further assessed by an in-class oral presentation, mid-term test and an end-of-term final test.
+Engagement with the course content will be further assessed by a mid-term test and an end-of-term final test.